marinadunn/SHIFT-STAC-demo/README.md

 You can confirm this is active by running `$ which python`, which should `.../shift-env/bin/python`

-Now you can install packages.
-A file with a list of dependencies needed to run these tutorials has been provided for convenience called `requirements.txt`.
+A file with a list of dependencies needed to run the demo has been provided called `requirements.txt`.
 To install these, run:

 `python3 -m pip install -r requirements.txt`

 If you need to install any additional packages, you can use

 `python3 -m pip install <package>`

-#### Your environment should now be properly setup.

 -----------------------------------------------------------------------------------------------------------